Yann Toma

-Yann Toma born in 1969 in is both an artist and a researcher, the lifelong president of the company Ouest-Lumière and an artist-observer within the UN, where he sits as an entrepreneurial artist.
+Yann Toma (born in 1969) in is an artist and a researcher, the lifelong president of the company Ouest-Lumière and an artist-observer within the UN, where he sits as an entrepreneurial artist.

 With projects always anchored in a societal context, Yann Toma's fundamental idea is to rebuild the link.
 Connecting with ourselves, our collective memory, and the transforming power generated by the mass, art is used here as a means of materializing energy flows but also as an energy in its own right.

 Yann Toma is a French contemporary artist and a researcher.
 He positions his work and his reflection on the border of the artistic expression, always involved in political and social events.
 Toma places the artist as responsible for social debate.
 As a mediator he can invite people to get involved, to take part of a collaborative energy.

 Toma collaborates with entreprises, political scientists as well as philosophers.
 By salvaging material from former electric power company Ouest-Lumière in the early 1990s, he has appropriated a symbolic network, an industrial infrastructure which he turned into his research territory and the very matter of his activity.
 Toma, president for life of Ouest Lumière, is also an artist-observer within the U.N where he sits as an entrepreneurial artist.